 - The Most Expensive Cars of All Time – $10 Million Plus for a full listing of cars selling for more than $10 million at public auctions.

 - Cars Sold for Over $20 Million – The Most-Expensive Cars Ever

-- Cars Sold for $15 to $20 Million – All Italian but not only Ferraris
+- Cars Sold for $15 to $20 Million – Mostly Italian (but not only Ferraris) and a Brit

 - Cars Sold for $10 to $12 Million – a mixed bunch of great marques (This article)